docbleach/DocBleach/README.md

 Some things would be awesome, though:
 - Adding a way to configure bleaches
 - Write tests!
-- Writing more content to show explain how the sanitation process works, why it works.
+- Writing more content to show and explain how the sanitation process works, why it works.
 - Adding more stats!